Using Advanced Search in a database will let you search using multiple terms, like this:

 OR between words to EXPAND results | ex: African American OR Black

-Unlike most other article databases, PsycINFO's Advanced Search page gives you the option of limiting your search to empirically based articles.
+Unlike most other article databases, APA PsycINFO's Advanced Search page gives you the option of limiting your search to empirically based articles.

 In the dropdown box marked "Methodology," select "EMPIRICAL STUDY."